igorganich/damn-vulnerable-defi-halmos/test/side-entrance/README.md

     ...
 }
 ```
-It is easy to see that the Halmos code provides a better abstraction for such cases and do a better job in the case of setup expanding.
+It is easy to see that the Halmos-based code provides a better abstraction for such cases and does a better job of expanding the setup.
 ## Conclusions
 1. Using already accumulated techniques and principles, we solved the next Damn Vulnerable Defi challenge with Halmos quite easily.
 Every step was obvious and self-explanatory.
 2. Adapting the test to a specific contract is a good idea.
-For example, in this challenge we adapted to use native ETH.
+For example, in this challenge we adapted to use native **ETH**.
 3. We confirm again the conclusions we made earlier: in the case of a small setup, fuzzing really seems to be a very effective tool, even if it is necessary to use some transaction abstraction.
 However, fuzzing engines do not have convenient abstraction mechanisms, so if target contracts are tied to some logic of abstract calls, Halmos looks much more convenient and powerful.